 VME 6934 Special Topics in Forensic Toxicology

 This course is scheduled to run each semester.
-Refer to Critical Dates for specific dates the course will be held each term.
-Students are required to pass this class in order to receive their MS degree.
+Refer to Critical Dates for specific dates the exams will be held each term.
+Students are required to pass this class (C grade or better) in order to receive their MS degree.

-- Day 2 – Morning: Essay paper, 3 hours; Afternoon: Short answer paper, 2 hours
+Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Multiple choice, 2 hours

-More information about ProctorU including student orientation is provided on their website: https://www.proctoru.com/students/.
-Here is a brief video that introduces how the exam can be taken on your computer: https://youtu.be/4eZYqP02nd4
+More information about ProctorU including student orientation is provided on their website: https://vimeo.com/129576577.

-If you have any questions, please contact Dr. Donna Wielbo.
+If you have any questions, please contact Nancy Toffolo (firstname.lastname@example.org).